meruemon/Ubuntu-Setup/KV260_YOLOv7_VitisAI_Procedure_Manual_EN.md

 ---

-*This manual is based on the source memo, with content verified and supplemented using public information.
-Keep coming back — both before you start and while debugging — to the single most decisive point: the three versions (DPU architecture, VART, and `arch.json`) must all be aligned.*
+*Keep coming back — both before you start and while debugging — to the single most decisive point: the three versions (DPU architecture, VART, and `arch.json`) must all be aligned.*